Trinity Biotech starts selling Covid antibody test in US

 In addition, it also has a viral transport media product, Flexitrans, which is used for Covid-19 sample collection for testing that Trinity said was in heavy demand.
 It said it had scaled up the manufacturing of Flextrans at a number of facilities.

 Trinity Biotech develops, manufactures and markets diagnostic systems for the point-of-care and clinical laboratory segments of the diagnostic market.
-Its products are sold in more than 110 countries, and it employs over 500 people.
+Its products are sold in more than 110 countries, and it employs more than 500 people.

 Revenues